crustio/crust-node/README.md

 ## Preparation work
 - Hardware requirements:

-  CPU must contain SGX module, and make sure the SGX function is turned on in the bios
+  CPU must contain SGX module, and make sure the SGX function is turned on in the bios, please click [this page](https://github.com/crustio/crust/wiki/Check-TEE-supportive) to check if your machine supports SGX

 - Operating system requirements:

   Ubuntu 16.04

-- Check if your machine supports SGX

-  When you run script to install crust client ( git mode step4, package mode step5 ), you will know if your machine supports SGX.
-If not support or not enabled, please go to [this page](https://github.com/crustio/crust/wiki/Problems-of-enabling-SGX) to find how to fix those problems.

 ## Install crust-client
 Step 0.
 Install gcc, git, openssl, boost, curl, nodejs and yarn